Overcoming Proposal Anxiety

 Now your proposal is hurtling through cyberspace and there is nothing left for you to do but wait for your deposit to arrive so you can dive into your exciting new assignment.

 The problem is that clients don’t always get back to you immediately.
 While you wait, you might be tempted to turn into a living-room pacing, email-checking, obsessive, nervous wreck.

 Snap out of it!

-After all, you didn’t become a freelance writer because you wanted to feel stressed out.
+After all, you didn’t become a copywriter because you wanted to feel stressed out.
 And if you let yourself get stressed by the waiting game that comes after submitting a proposal, chances are you’ll start finding reasons not to send them.

 Here are some things you can do after sending out your proposal to help you chill out and attract more work.